colosseum-wiot/user-documentation/docs/source/user_guide/colosseum_wiki/traffic_generation.rst

 In interactive mode, all traffic starts 120 seconds after "tg start".
 So for example, if the mgn file specifies a start of 15.0, then traffic won't begin until 135 seconds after the user does "tg start."

-Details about TRPR can be found here: https://downloads.pf.itd.nrl.navy.mil/docs/proteantools/trpr.html

 There is a slight modification to the MGEN output files generated in Colosseum.
 A new field called frag is added to the MGEN output.
 An updated version of the TRPR tool that processes these files is provided below.

-Update (1/31/18): A new version of TRPR is now available which processes MGEN output files (which include the date in timestamps) generated since December 2017.
+**Update (1/31/18)**: A new version of TRPR is now available which processes MGEN output files (which include the date in timestamps) generated since December 2017.
 This file can be found in the page attachments at the end of this article.

 **Update (5/10/18)**: The source code for the 1/31/18 update to TRPR is now available on this page for download.
 If and when this source code appears on a public git repository, the source code attached to this page should be considered deprecated.
 In addition, a diff is available showing the changes that were made to version 2.1b3 which is available at the link above.
 See the README.TXT file for build instructions, but please note that there will be no help desk support for modification and compilation of the source code.